 Quilling paper snowflake

 Kick your paper decoration game up a notch with quilling paper snowflakes.
 Quilling, or paper filigree, is an art practice that uses strips of paper that are rolled, shaped, and glued together to make creative designs.
 If you’re new to quilling, there are plenty of YouTube tutorials that can turn you into a pro in no time.

 Do we have any seamstresses in Santa’s workshop?
 If so, this is the craft for you.
 You’re just a cut, stuff, and stitch away from making these plushy trees.
 All you’ll need is some fabric (in the pattern of your choice), stuffing, and a needle and thread.

 Why buy a cookie-cutter stocking when you can come up with your own personalized Christmas stockings?
 Create your stocking pattern by tracing the shape onto a piece of burlap.
 Cut out the shape, then use fabric glue to join the two pieces together.
 Add some candy cane–inspired stripes to spruce it up for the season.

 This Christmas decoration is as easy as one, two, three.
 You’ll only need three main materials: Popsicle sticks, glue, and paint.
 Glue together some Popsicle sticks (don’t forget a horizontal one for the brim of his hat) before painting on a set of eyes, a smile, and an orange carrot nose.
 Frosty has never looked so good!

 Wrapping paper tree topper

 Nothing gets us more in the spirit than a simple “Merry Christmas!”
-Write this saying (and others) on painted rocks to create a playful DIY decoration.
-Line your mantel with these painted rocks spouting all sorts of holiday greetings for a special and festive touch.
+Write this saying (and others) on painted rocks to create playful (and super easy!)
+DIY Christmas decorations.

 Cupcake wrapper garland